 The Company's process of risk management and internal compliance and control includes:

-Monitor the environment for emerging factors and trends that affect these risks.
+- Identify and measure risks that might impact upon the achievement of the Company's goals and objectives. - Monitor the environment for emerging factors and trends that affect these risks.